 That said, a window deserves more than simply a set of plastic blinds or ready-made window treatments.
 When it comes to curtains, customization is key, the same way a professionally tailored blazer makes all the difference in an outfit.

-When it comes to hanging curtains and shades, there are a few basic rules to follow.
-Certain rules are well-known among the design community and even décor aficionados.
-For instance, we know that hanging curtains as high and wide as possible to make windows appear larger is a classic rule of thumb.
-However, each window is different and requires its own specific attention, and that’s when we come in with plenty of inspiration to help you navigate the world of window coverings.
+When it comes to hanging curtains and shades, there are a few basic tips to know, from curtain length rules to when an inside mount should be used over an outside mount.
+Certain rules are well-known among the design community and décor aficionados.
+However, each window is different and requires its own specific attention, and that’s where we come in with plenty of inspiration to help you navigate the world of window coverings.
 Keep scrolling for our favorite tricks for hanging curtains and shades.

 Let the Light In

 Unless you’re designing a bedroom, you probably don’t need blackout shades.
 Instead, pick sheer fabrics that let the light in and create a natural breezy look.
 Sheer Belgian linen is great to achieve this look.
 On the other hand, try heavier fabrics like velvets for privacy.
 Heavier window treatments can also help insulate in colder climates or older buildings (goodbye, drafts!)